--If you feel back-hand pressure, apply more outhaul.
+- If you feel back-hand pressure, apply more outhaul.

-- It's best to adjust the downhaul and outhaul together.
+- To get the best performance, adjust the downhaul and outhaul together.
 For example, if you increase the downhaul for strong wind, you should also increase the outhaul.
-And, for light wind, to get maximum power, reduce the outhaul as well as the downhaul. www.peters-windsurfing.shop
+And, for light wind, to get maximum power, reduce the outhaul as well as the downhaul.